 Darrin Cottle, PA-C, RD

 Darrin Cottle joined the ARUP Family Health Clinic in February 2014.
-Prior to becoming a physician assistant, he was a registered dietitian for seven years, working both clinically and in the community.
+Before becoming a physician assistant (PA), he was a registered dietitian for seven years, working both clinically and in the community.
 Darrin received his bachelor’s degree in health promotion and education, as well as a master’s degree in nutrition, from the University of Utah.
-His medical interests include primary care, pediatrics, urgent care, chronic disease management, and medical nutrition therapy.
+His medical interests include primary care, pediatrics, mental health, chronic disease management, LGBTQ+ care, and medical nutrition therapy.

-Dr. Holly Gurgle is a board-certified ambulatory care clinical pharmacist, certified diabetes educator, and assistant professor at the University of Utah College of Pharmacy.
+Dr. Holly Gurgle is a board-certified ambulatory care clinical pharmacist, certified diabetes care and education specialist, and an adjunct associate professor at the University of Utah College of Pharmacy.
 She received a BS in biochemistry from the University of Virginia and a doctor of pharmacy degree from Virginia Commonwealth University.
 She completed two years of residency training focused on primary care practice at the University of Washington.
+She is a Fellow of the American College of Clinical Pharmacy and recipient of the American Pharmacists Association Immunization Champion Award.
 Holly works with the ARUP Family Health Clinic providers and patients to optimize medication use, particularly related to chronic medical conditions such as diabetes, cardiovascular disease, asthma, and many others.

 Melissa Villnave, BSN, RN